- Class: Aves

 Home and the range.
 Burrowing owls can be found in a wide variety of areas, including open grasslands, deserts, coastal areas, and even suburban and urban areas.
 They have an extensive range, from southern Canada to the southern tip of Argentina.

 Burrow in.
 Unlike other owls, burrowing owls use underground burrows for nesting.
-More often than not, they repurpose a burrow excavated by other animals, like ground squirrels, prairie dogs, armadillos, kangaroo rats, snakes, and tortoises.
+More often than not, they repurpose a burrow excavated by other wildlife, like ground squirrels, prairie dogs, armadillos, kangaroo rats, snakes, and tortoises.
 If the ground is soft or sandy, particularly in Florida, they dig the tunnels themselves.
-If they cannot find a suitable burrow, they can use plastic pipes.

 Good eats.
 Burrowing owls eat insects and rodents, but they also hunt lizards, frogs, bats, songbirds, young rabbits, and even ground squirrels.
 Females tend to hunt during the day and often hunt insects.
 Males tend to hunt during night, hunting for rodents and other vertebrates.
 When the female is incubating the eggs, the male will bring food in the morning and evening.
 In addition, when the chicks have hatched both parents will forage for the nestlings.

-At the San Diego Zoo Global, the owls are given a carnivore and insectivore diet of mice, large mealworms, crickets, and a commercial carnivore diet (Natural Balance).
+At the San Diego Zoo and Safari Park, the owls are given a carnivore and insectivore diet of mice, large mealworms, crickets, and a commercial carnivore diet (Natural Balance).

 Scat scatter.
 To help food come to them, the owls scatter animal scat at the burrow entrance to attract insects and beetles.
 If they end up with too much "home delivery," they may store extra food in a larder, similar to a pantry, in their tunnels.
 In 1997, one burrowing owl cache in Canada was found to contain more than 200 rodents.